-Everybody loves some abstract wallpapers, right?
+Everybody loves abstract wallpapers and free stuff, right?

-So, I installed Spectre and used it for some time enjoying the new possibilities.
+So, I installed Spectre and used it for some time, enjoying the new possibilities.
 I dedicated all my Instagram Stories (@fabienb) for an entire week to Spectre photos alone.
 And I must say the response was quite positive.

 A different approach